 It’s no secret that international eCommerce businesses have been on a steady rise for quite some time now.
-Just for 2019, global online purchases have been estimated to around $3.5 trillion, which means that people like to do a lot of online shopping.
+In 2019 alone, global online purchases have been estimated to reach around $3.5 trillion – proof that people really do like to do a lot of online shopping.

 eCommerce has become an almost indispensable part of our lives.
 It has proven to be extremely versatile, and more than capable of multidirectional expansion.
 That also means that it has become the perfect business platform for new and daring entrepreneurs.

 According to eCommerceceo.com, “eCommerce business models of all types are thriving”, with “sales from online stores” expected “to increase 78% by 2020”.
 And while all of this sounds very exciting, eCommerce still has a lot of space for improvement.
-For example, “eCommerce represents less than 10% of all retail sales” in the US, reports Bigcommerce.com.
+For example, “eCommerce represents less than 10% of all retail sales” in the US, as Bigcommerce.com reports.

 But, there’s also one more thing, which is the types of eCommerce business models themselves.
 And that’s precisely what we’re going to talk about in this article.